updated June 11, 2007

 How much does Kyudo cost?

 Class Fees: The instruction leading to your first shot takes three or four Sundays, and costs $75.
-After that it's a membership issue - $10 per class, up to a maximum of $230 per year, which is the annual membership.
-A membership year is January thru December, and the $230 can be prorated.
+After that it's a membership issue - $10 per class, up to a maximum of $160 per year, which is the annual membership.
+A membership year is January thru December, and the $160 can be prorated.
+Ask about family rates, if that applies.

-Equipment: We wouldn't recommend buying a yumi (bow) for at least a year.
+Equipment: We don't recommend buying a yumi (bow) for at least a year.
 It'll take that long for your form to stabilize enough so that you will neither break nor outgrow your new yumi.
-We have a variety of class yumis for you to use until then.
-Yumis cost $400 and up.
+(They cost $500 and up.)
+We have a variety of class yumis for you to use until you're ready.
 While you shouldn't buy a yumi too soon, there's another piece of equipment that can be bought as soon as you feel comfortable with the cost.
 It's the "kake," the glove used for pulling the tsuru (bow string).
 We have a variety of class kake, but only one of each size.
-New kake cost around $200.
-Because we have a lot of class arrows ("ya"), you probably won't want to buy any of these for a while, either, but they're cheaper.
+New kake cost around $300.
+Regarding arrows ("ya") -- because we have a lot of class ya, you probably won't want to buy any of these for a while, either, but they're cheaper.
 A practice ya is a little sturdier than the regular arrows, and has no feathers.
-It is probably the first ya people buy, for about $18 or $20.
-A pair of feathered ya start at about $25.
+It is probably the first ya people buy, for about $25.
+A pair of feathered ya start at about $60.

 And then there are all the tchochkes: tshirts, calligraphies, etc. etc.

 To summarize, most people don't bring equipment to practice for as long as they can stand sharing their favorite class equipment with others.
-Class fees are $75 to start, then $10 per class afterward.
+Class fees are $75 to start, then after taking your first shot, it's $10 per class up to a maximum of $160/year membership.

 What about weekend programs?